SlimeKnights/slimeknights.github.io/docs/commands/discord.md

 ## Remove Recipe

 The remove recipe command demonstrates the syntax and location for removing a recipe using a datapack.
+This information is also present at [Removing recipes](/docs/json/resource-location#removing-recipes).

 **Syntax:**
 ```